-3.7.7 Environmental issues which may influence the use of our material fixed assets
+3.8.8 Environmental issues which may influence the use of our material fixed assets

-Our research and development activities take place in our facilities in Zwijnaarde, Belgium.
+Our primary research and development activities take place in our facilities in Zwijnaarde, Belgium.
 For these activities we require, and have obtained, the necessary environmental and biohazard permits from the responsible governments, required by us for the manner in which we use said facilities.

-3.8 Legal and Arbitration Proceedings
+3.9 Legal and Arbitration Proceedings

 From time to time we may become involved in legal, governmental or arbitration proceedings or be subject to claims arising in the ordinary course of our business.
 Regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.
-We are not presently, and have not been during the previous 12 months, a party to any legal, governmental or arbitration proceeding (including any such proceedings which are pending or threatened of which we are aware) which may have, or have had in the recent past significant effects on the Company and/or the Company's group's financial position or profitability.
+During the previous 12 months, there have not been any legal, governmental or arbitration proceedings (including any such proceedings which are pending or threatened of which we are aware) which may have, or have had in the recent past significant effects on the Company and/or the Company's group's financial position or profitability.